Citing concerns about rising COVID case numbers, organizers cancel Cadillac Freedom Festival

 Being one of the last festivals in the area to shut down in response to the COVID-19 pandemic, Anderson said they remained steadfast and hopeful for as long as they could because of what the event means to them and the community.

-"We'll put our efforts into next year and see what happened," Anderson said.
+"We'll put our efforts into next year and see what happens," Anderson said.

 Commented